Utilities

 name: 'Jane',

-structs, returning a struct matching whichever is passed in as the first parameter (ie, which struct is being "assigned" into).object({
+}assign creates a new struct by mixing the properties of existing object structs, similar to JavaScript's native Object.assign.
+It can accept object and type structs, returning a struct matching whichever is passed in as the first parameter (ie, which struct is being "assigned" into).

 id: number(),